 M&A activity is heating up in the land down under.
 Energy, mining and minerals have been at the heart of many large M&A deals in Australia in recent years but the middle market, private sector is quickly becoming the “bread and butter” of M&A activity.
-Many companies not only see Australia as a place for doing business locally, but with surrounding Asians countries as well – China, in particular.
+Many companies are hiring in Australia, not only because they see Australia as a place for doing business locally, but with surrounding Asians countries as well – China, in particular.
 There are also other drivers fueling the M&A market like the $5b (AU) Asset Recycling Program, where public utilities are being taken private to fund upgrades to infrastructure, low interest rates and the China-Australia Free Trade Agreement.
 All these ingredients combined, create the perfect recipe for foreign investment.

 Despite the glimmering hope of new markets and assets, dealing with the employment fall out from M&A can be a significant barrier to entry.
 For any company considering an acquisition in Australia, it pays to do the employment homework up front.
 Unfortunately, most of that homework is left to an already overworked, US based HR team who probably lacks a thorough understanding of the potential complications.